A Lyapunov theory demonstrating a fundamental limit on the speed of systems consolidation: Results

-To further investigate the instability, we simulate the effect of a sinusoidal signal-dependent perturbation, which can alternatively be interpreted as a time-varying learning rate of the early stage.
-Solving the equations directly in this case is cumbersome, but analyzing their stability is trivial with the Lyapunov theory.
-The theory we have developed can be used directly: when the maximum $\alpha(t)$ is less than one, the system is guaranteed to be stable; otherwise, stability is not guaranteed.
-Consider the case $\eta_{1}(t)=0.1(1+0.7\sin(0.2\pi t))$.
-For a slow learning rate of the late site, $\eta_{2}=0.02$, $\max(\alpha(t))<1$ so that stability is guaranteed (Fig.~\ref{Fig4}A).
-By contrast, for $\eta_{2}=1$, yielding values of $\alpha(t)>1$ so that stability is not guaranteed, we find that the system not only exhibits amplification of the sinusoidal perturbation but grows unboundedly (Fig.~\ref{Fig4}B).

-We can interpret the instability using the resonance intuition we developed in the previous subsection.
-For the simple case of Section \ref{SecIntuition}, the resonance caused amplification but this amplification was kept finite by the damping.
+For the additive perturbation of Fig.~\ref{Fig1}D, the resonance caused amplification but this amplification was kept finite by the damping.
 In the presence of signal-dependent perturbation, the natural frequency of the unperturbed system can interact with the frequency of vibration of the perturbation.
 When this interaction gives rise to a frequency close to the natural frequency of the unperturbed system, especially when the amplitude of the perturbation is sufficiently large, there can be increasing amplification of the system in each period, leading to unbounded growth.
 This resonance phenomenon, often referred to as parametric resonance \cite{Verhulst2009}, can happen when two oscillators get coupled in such a way that one causes oscillations in the parameters of the other oscillator, and does not necessarily need an external force to exhibit instability.